OSMNames/www.osmnames.org/about.md

 OSMNames project offers downloadable list of placenames derived from OpenStreetMap database.

-## Geocoder API
+## Place Search API

-These data were originally designed to feed the placename geocoding system of Klokan Technologies GmbH, Switzerland - which allows to search for a geographic location name and zoom a map to the right place.
+These data were originally designed to feed the place search system of Klokan Technologies GmbH, Switzerland - which allows to search for a geographic location name and zoom a map to the right place.
 The system is available under an open-source license and can be easily installed on a custom server completely free of charge.

 ## Download in a simple data format